Dates of Project: June 2006 through January 2009

 Synopsis of the Work: HBO ran a 90-minute documentary, "Addiction," as part of the Addiction Project that aimed to increase awareness that addiction is a chronic brain disease.
 In addition, Join Together distributed DVDs of "Addiction" to addiction treatment organizations and individual treatment providers.

-Key Results of the Outreach: Join Together, Faces & Vocies or Recovery and CADCA conducted a grassroots outreach that targeted 30 cities.
+Join Together, Faces & Voices of Recovery and CADCA conducted a grassroots outreach that targeted 30 cities.